Lightning vs Panthers Odds, Spread, and Total

 Lightning vs Panthers Betting Trends

-- The total has gone OVER in six of Tampa Bay's last eight games.
+- The total has gone OVER in seven of Tampa Bay's last nine games.

-- The total has gone UNDER in four of Florida's last six games against Tampa Bay.
+- The total has gone UNDER in four of Tampa Bay's last six games on the road.

+- The total has gone OVER in four of Florida's last five games.

 Lightning vs Panthers Injury Reports